2024 Benjamin Franklin Transatlantic Fellowship

 Participants will travel to the United States on J-1 visas and will have to be able to meet all travel requirements applicable at the time of departure.

-- be a Luxembourgish citizen or legal permanent resident of Luxembourg;
+- are a Luxembourgish citizen or legal permanent resident of Luxembourg;

-- be highly proficient in English, as demonstrated in a personal interview;
+- are highly proficient in English, as demonstrated in a virtual interview;

 - demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;